The Best Outdoor Speakers for Your Backyard or Patio

 - Something portable you can easily move outside

-Next, you will need to think about your entertaining space.
 In your family room, you have four walls, a ceiling, and a floor.
-However, your outdoor area may not have any walls or ceiling and may be 20x the size of your living room.
-We find that you can break down outdoor entertaining areas into a few different types: covered or screen porch, open patio or deck, and a large outdoor area.
-For each type, one or two outdoor sound applications will work well.
-If your area comprises of different types of spaces, you may even need to combine different outdoor speaker designs to get the best outcome.
-If this is the case, our sound design experts will be happy to assist you through our online chat or phone support.
+However, your outdoor area may not have any walls or ceiling and might be 20x the size of your living room.
+We find that you can break down outdoor entertaining areas into a few different types, and for each type, one or two outdoor sound applications might work well.
+If your area comprises different types of spaces, you may even need to combine different outdoor speaker designs to get the best outcome.

 Covered or Screen Porch - Outdoor Speakers

-Outdoor speakers look similar to an indoor speaker but are made out of plastic and are usually rounded to allow water to run off.
+Outdoor speakers look similar to an indoor speaker but are made out of plastic with weatherproofing and are usually rounded to allow water to run off.
+Typically most brands of outdoor speakers are available in a black or white finish.
 If your porch has walls on three of its sides and is under about 20 ft in length, you will probably be fine with one pair of in-ceiling or outdoor speakers.
-If your porch is longer and open on each end, sound is going to escape more easily easier and you may need two pairs to get good coverage.
-Another option is to bring a portable speaker outside for temporary use.
-While this is not ideal from a convenience standpoint, it may be your best bet if you are not able to run wires to your space.
-Just don’t forget to bring it back inside!
+If your porch is longer and open on each end, sound is going to escape more easily and you may need two pairs to get good coverage.

 Open Patio or Deck - Outdoor Speakers